anastasiyaigonina/Portfolio_Projects/retails_sales_eda_predictions/README.md

 # Retail Sales EDA and Spending Predictions
-This repository holds data used for the project, Jupyter Notebook and Python file.
+This repository holds data used for the project, Jupyter Notebook and Python script.

 Additionally, you can check the full notebook on Kaggle  https://www.kaggle.com/code/anastasiyaigonina/retail-sales-eda-and-spending-predictions